 Couture Handmade Floral Crowns and Headbands

-Would you like to make beautiful accessories, explore your creativity, have fun and learn a new skill?
-This is an introductory course for those who wish to create intricate headpieces for all types of occasions, from weddings and race events to parties and festivals using the traditional skill of flower-making...
+Would you like to make beautiful accessories, explore your creativity and gain new hand-making skills?
+This is a Beginners’ course for those who wish to create intricate headpieces for various occasions such as weddings and race events to parties and festivals, using the traditional skill of Couture Silk Flower-making...

 Taught by: Joanne Edwards.